 Copyright 2014.
-The Archives of the Episcopal Church, DFMS Last revision, July 2017
+The Archives of the Episcopal Church, DFMS

 Permission to reprint and distribute this manual is granted to Episcopal Church parishes and missions for educational and internal business purposes only.
 All other reproduction and distribution, in electronic or paper form, is permitted only after obtaining written consent of The Archives of the Episcopal Church.
 Contact: research@episcopalarchives.org